Telstra partner Entag Group acquires Vita Group's IT enterprise business

-Sunshine Coast-based Telstra partner Entag Group has acquired Vita Group’s IT business Vita Enterprise Solutions and a Brisbane Telstra retail store for an undisclosed sum.
+Sunshine Coast-based Telstra partner Entag Group has acquired Vita Group’s IT business Vita Enterprise Solutions and Brisbane Telstra Business Technology Centre for an undisclosed sum.

-Vita Enterprise Solutions comprises Vita’s Telstra Business Technology Centres, which services small and medium businesses with mobility and IoT solutions.

 Entag Group said the acquisition would make it one of Telstra’s largest business and enterprise partners, and is also part of Entag’s plan to become Australia’s largest regional ICT business by 2023.